 Getting your hands on foreign currency is easy.

 You often hear horror stories of people travelling abroad with nothing but cash, having it all stolen and being left stranded for the rest of their trip.
 The reality is that if you protect yourself and use the right amount of caution, travelling with cash can be extremely effective and convenient.
-A great way to travel is with a combination of cash carrying methods including cash, credit or debit cards and travel money cards, but overall, having cash on-hand while overseas is still incredibly important part of a memorable foreign holiday.
+A great way to travel is with a combination of cash carrying methods including cash and credit or debit cards, but overall, having cash on-hand while overseas is still incredibly important part of a memorable foreign holiday.